 Bruce Lee’s Height, weight & body measurements

-Bruce Lee was a lifelong practitioner of martial arts.
-Lee was renowned for his flexibility and he was like a violin.
-He was five feet seven and a half inches tall.
-At the time of his passing, he was 121 pounds, although he weighed 141 pounds.
+Bruce Lee was a lifelong martial arts practitioner.
+He was renowned for his flexibility and was like a violin.
+He was five feet seven and a half inches tall and weighed 121 pounds, although he was actually 141 pounds.
 His shoes were a US size 9.

 Brothers and sisters of Bruce Lee